HenrikSterner/henriksterner.github.io/index.md

 Graduate of computer science and mathematics with a minor in psychology from the University of Copenhagen.

-I'm a highschool teacher in computer science (programming, informatics and technical engineering) and mathematics at [NEXT Sukkertoppen](https://nextkbh.dk) in Valby.
-THe following course I teach on a regular basis:
+Highschool teacher in computer science (programming, informatics and technical engineering) and mathematics at [NEXT Sukkertoppen](https://nextkbh.dk) in Valby.

-- [Applied Machine learning and data science](https://henriksterner.github.io/IntelligenteSystemer/): Fundamental algorithms in ML and deep learning applied to real world problems.
+Main subjects of teaching include: [Applied Machine learning and data science](https://henriksterner.github.io/IntelligenteSystemer/), [programming and software development](https://henriksterner.github.io/P5Programmering/), [Game development and Game-AI](https://henriksterner.github.io/Unity/) and [mathematics](https://www.uvm.dk/-/media/filer/uvm/gym-laereplaner-2017/htx/matematik-a-htx-august-2017-ua.pdf).
-- [Programming and software development](https://henriksterner.github.io/P5Programmering/).
-Courses in basic object-oriented programming and functional programming in Python, C\#, Javascript/Typescript, C/C++ and F#/Haskell.
-- [Game development and Game-AI](https://henriksterner.github.io/Unity/).
-Developing 2D/3d games in Unity/Unreal Enigine with different types of AI.
-- Mathematics.
-Basic calculus, linear algebra, probability theory and statistics.

 Check out my [GitHub page](http://www.github.com/HenrikSterner) for more information about projects and work primarly related to teaching.